Malcolm asks, “How do we gain a commitment for a potential customer on the phone?”

 I think my view on gaining commitment is there aren’t any tips, or tricks, or tactics that are going to trick a business customer into saying yes.
 Maybe that works if you’re at the county fair or the used car salesman that’s going to trick you into making that commitment today because you think you’re getting a great deal.
 I think in a business to business relationship it’s actually much more straightforward, and we have to be thinking longterm.
 Even if we were able to use some high pressure or manipulative tactics, they’re probably going to come back to bite us because we’re not going to get the second deal or they’re going to realise that maybe there was some smoke and mirrors involved.

 In my view and what we teach actually in our training is a simple ask model.
 We want to align with their priorities, so make sure we’re aligned.
 Recap what it is that we understand they’re trying to do.
 Secure the commitment.
 Simply asking for it.
 Can I send over the proposal today and can we review it?
 If I get you the proposal and the agreement, are we able to sign it by Friday?
 Does this make sense, and a great commitment is just to really make sure we understand their needs and we’re asking for it.
-Urgency can be very valuable if it’s not high pressure to say, you said you wanted to get started next month.
+Creating urgency in B2B selling can be very valuable if it’s not high pressure to say, you said you wanted to get started next month.
 In order to do that, we probably have to get this wrapped up this week.
 Does that make sense?
 Great.
 So, get their buy-in to that.

 And then the final piece, so ask, right?
 Align, secure, and the K is keep the commitment alive.
 What we mean by that is once they say yes, make sure we know exactly what the next steps are to finalise that agreement, to get the purchase ordered, to get the contract in place.
 Whatever that is, let’s make sure we know those steps.
 We book a kickoff meeting, or whatever that looks like, or the shipping information.
 We’ve really made it very easy for them to say yes, and that there’s no guess work left after we do.